-The Palettes inspector (Window ▶ Inspectors ▶ Palettes) makes it easy to create, organize, and show or hide both default and custom color palettes.
+The Palettes docker (Window ▶ Dockers ▶ Palettes) makes it easy to create, organize, and show or hide both default and custom color palettes.
 You can create web-specific RGB palettes or print-specific CMYK palettes, and you can add third-party color palettes.
-The Palettes inspector includes

-PANTONE® profiles such as the PANTONE® GoeTM system and the Fashion+Home palette.
+The Palettes docker includes PANTONE® profiles such as the PANTONE® GoeTM system and the Fashion+Home palette.